password123456/ssl-certificate-expiry-date-checker/README.md

 - you can set the proxy ip/port in the configuraion, can set which domains must pass through the proxy system in the list.txt.
 - If you have a various log analyzer, you can collect logs and do what you want to more.

+# Features
+- scan ssl_certificate and get information (before_date, after_date, issuer, issuer_hash, serial, signatures)
+- can set the pass through the proxy or not by domain.
+- can set ocsp valid check by domain.
+- verify ssl_certificates that will be expire within set days.
+- create custom logs and can query.

 # Documentation
 ```python
 # pip install pyOpenSSL